HashashinMaster/sewing_management/README.md

 # Runing Pocketbase db migrations

-The [pb_migrations](pb_migrations) folder contain migrations scripts that will create all the collection necessary for the app to work.
+The [api/pb_migrations](pb_migrations) folder contain migrations scripts that will create all the collection necessary for the app to work.

 Run `./pocketbase migrate`.